marcojr/showCase2019/README.md

 # Executing react_native_graphql_redux

+**If you don't have time or don't want to install it...
+Just ring me and ask me to include your e-mail as a tester so you can execute in an Iphone using Test Flight.**

+So, if you decide to install....
 Assuming that you have already React Native installed and this repo cloned, follow the steps bellow:

 - perform a npm install into the react_native_graphql_redux
 - Use react-native upgrade to generate ios and android files